trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 The SDK supports three types of wallets:

-- Tezos wallets that connect through the Beacon protocol, such as Temple
+- Wallets that use the Tezos blockchain and connect to applications through the Beacon protocol, such as Temple
-- Tezos social wallets that connect to a federated identity login through [Kukai](https://wallet.kukai.app)
+- Wallets that use the Tezos blockchain and connect to a federated identity login through [Kukai](https://wallet.kukai.app)
-- Ethereum wallets that connect through the WalletConnect protocol, such as MetaMask
+- Wallets that use the Etherlink blockchain and connect to applications through the WalletConnect protocol, such as MetaMask

 ## Connecting to Beacon wallets